 Liquidity risk is the risk that the Company will not be able to meet financial obligations as they fall due.
 The Company's approach to managing liquidity risk is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation and is to maintain a balance between continuity of funding and flexibility through the use of bank facilities.
 All financial liabilities will mature within 12 months from the end of the reporting period.
+Weighted average At December 31, 2023 Less Between Between Over 5 than 1 and 2 2 and 5 effective interest manages its capital structure and makes adjustments to it, in light of changes in economic and business conditions and shareholders' expectation.
+To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders or issue new shares.
+Capital comprises share capital and retained earnings and is measured at QR 17.1 billion (2022: QR 17.41 billion).

-At December 31, 2023 Weighted average effective interest rate Less than 1 year Between 1 and 2 years Between 2 and 5 years Over 5 years Total Accruals and other payables % 449,031 449,031 Due to a related party 5,922 5,922 At December 31, 2022 Weighted average effective interest rate Less than 1 year Between 1 and 2 years Between 2 and 5 years Over 5 years Total Accruals and other payables Due to a related party % 418,296 5,477 418,296 5,477
+rate % 1 year years yeas •

+Accruals and other payables 449,031 449,031

+Due to a related party 5,922 5,922

+At December 31, 2022 Weighted average effective interest rate % Less than 1 year Between 1 and 2 years Between 2 and 5 yeas Over 5 years Total

+Accruals and other payables Due to a related party Capital management 418,296 5,477 418,296 5,477